deanblackborough/php-quill-renderer/README.md

 The core code isn't flexible enough, I've mapped out a more flexible design for version 3.0.

+## Version 3.0 timeline (Added 15/04/2018)

+I'm hoping to have the first release for 3.0 out within the next two to three weeks, as with any timeline, it is a guide, life can and does find a way to get in the way :)

 ## PHP 5.6

 Use version 1.01.1 if you need PHP 5.6 support.